rcompos/kubespray-and-pray/README.md

 * __Control Node:__ Where the Kubespray commands are run (i.e. laptop or jump host).
 MacOS High Sierra, RedHat 7, CentOS 7 or Ubuntu Xenial all tested.
 Python 2 is a requirement.
 * __Cluster Machines:__ Minimum of one, but at least three are recommended.
 Physical or virtual.
 Recommended minimum of 2gb ram per node for evaluation clusters.
 For a ready to use Vagrant environment clone _https://github.com/rcompos/vagrant-zero_ and run `vagrant up k8s0 k8s1 k8s2`.
 * __Operating System:__ Ubuntu 16.04   (CentOS 7 is an open issue)
-* __Container Storage Volume:__  Additional physical or virtual disk volume.  i.e. /dev/sdc
+* __Container Storage Volume:__  Mandatory additional physical or virtual disk volume.  i.e. /dev/sdc.
+This is the Docker volume.
-* __Persistent Storage Volume:__  Additional physical or virtual disk volume.  i.e. /dev/sdd
+* __Persistent Storage Volume:__  Optional additional physical or virtual disk volume.  i.e. /dev/sdd.
+This additional storage may be used for distributed filesystems running in-cluster.
 * __Hostname resolution:__  Ensure that cluster machine hostnames are resolvable in DNS or are listed in local hosts file.
 The control node and all cluster vm's must have DNS resolution or /etc/hosts entries.
 IP addresses may be used.

 ## Control Node ##